 An argument occurred in front of a young child.
-The police arrived on scene to diffuse the argument and charged the accused with assault.
+The police arrived on the scene to diffuse the argument and charged the accused with assault.
 Adam Weisberg put a comprehensive strategy into place.
 A detailed presentation was taken to the Crown Attorney which convinced the state to withdraw the charges in their entirety.

 R. v.
 M.H.

 In a heated argument involving allegations of infidelity, the accused assaulted their partner by pushing and scratching.
 The case was complicated because the accused admitted the assault and left injuries.
 Adam Weisberg personally met with the Crown Attorney and eventually a peace bond was entered into, and the charges were withdrawn.

 R. v.
 J.B.

 The accused was captured on a 911 tape uttering threats at his girlfriend.
 The accused gave an inculpatory statement admitting to an assault and uttering threats.
 The complainant had injuries and also gave a statement under oath confirming the incident.
 The accused wanted to take responsibility for his actions.
 The charge of assault was withdrawn, and the accused pleaded guilty to one count of uttering threats.
 Mr. Weisberg put together a comprehensive sentencing plan and obtained an absolute discharge for the accused person.

 R. v.
 A.G.